bwa6/Improved_NBA_Prediction_with_BayesianNetworks_and_SQL/README.md

 4. Create_NBA_training_data.ipynb

 This Jupyter Notebook creates training data based on the five variables listed above and saves the resulting data frames into the train_data folder.

+5. NBA_ProbabilisticNN_model.ipynb

+This Jupyter Notebook develops a deep learning model where the output is a distribution object.
+The advantage of this is the ability to model the uncertainty in the predictions.
+A high standard deviation of the distribution object would mean high uncertainty.
+This is valuable information when deciding how much to wager on a particular bet.
+I have preliminary results at the end of the Notebook demonstrating performance on the 2021 playoffs.